Extended Producer Responsibility

 Farmer's packages are packages that are used to package unprocessed agricultural and horticultural products that are sold off the farm.

-The easiest way to manage extended producer responsibility is to join the sector-specific producer organisation via service company Rinki Oy.
+The easiest way to manage extended producer responsibility is to join the sector-specific producer organisation for packaging via service company Rinki Oy.

 Producer organisations in the packaging sector: